-M45, An open cluster with nebulosity.
-This image cropped and downsized for display here
+M45, The Pleiades.
+An open cluster with nebulosity.

 80mm F6 AstroTech Refractor, (480mm F.L.)
 Modified Canon 300D camera with IR-UV filter, placed at the scopes prime focus